andyh1109/FTP/README.md

+# Before running the service
+Add your username and password in the user.txt file on the server.
+The implementation of user registation is out of scope of this project.

 # Start Client
 python3 Client.py test.txt localhost

 # Start Server
 python3 Server.py

-# before running the service
- add your username and password in the user.txt file on the server.
-The implementation of user registation is out of scope of this project.

 # Network Simulation
 1. Install Kathara by following the instructions [here](https://github.com/KatharaFramework/Kathara/blob/master/README.md#installation)